EliasKyritsis/SpectralClassifier/README.md

 ### Application of the models
 In this repository you will find all the needed jupyter notebooks and the pre-trained models for the different implementations of RF algorithm presented in the paper.
 As an example dataset we use the file *test_sample* .
 When you use your own dataset just change this file.
-If you want to use a different format for your input data you can use it **but remember** that you have change the jupyter notebooks accordingly.
+If you want to use a different format for your input data you can do it **but remember** that you have change the jupyter notebooks accordingly.
 - **Application of RF model**\
 In case you would like to use the RF implementation in order to get the predictions for your dataset you have to download localy the files: *RF_application.ipynb* and *RF_best_model_17_lines_FINAL.joblib* .
 Do not forget to change the *path* destination targeting to your local working directory.
 - **Application of KDE-RF model**\